Main

 Benefits of Simultaneous Interpretation

-Ideal for Large Audiences: Supports events with hundreds or thousands of attendees.
+Ideal for Large Groups: This system works for events with hundreds or thousands of attendees.

 Limitations of of Simultaneous Interpretation